Category: Info

 Smoke Alarm Laws In Western Australia Rental Properties

-Landlords renting or hiring out their property are required to maintain the smoke alarms by law.
-This includes ensuring that the smoke alarm is;
+Landlords renting or hiring out their property are required to maintain the smoke detectors by law.
+This includes ensuring that the smoke detector is;

 • in working order;